 The difference lies in the complexity of the final offering.
 Call Tracking software is fairly straightforward and doesn’t require an immediate financial commitment, so prospects are fairly comfortable with signing up for an account trial.
 Landing Page Building software can have a higher level of complexity and must accommodate each customer’s specific needs.
 Registering for the demo gives prospects the opportunity to ask: Can I build fully responsive pages?
 Are there templates?
 What do they look like?
 Can I add them to my WordPress site?
 Prospects looking to purchase a product or solution welcome a committed, convenient way to get those questions answered.
 Setting up a one-on-one meeting promises answers to questions in a way a generic web form cannot.

-The bottom line is adding the ability for your potential customers to schedule an appointment with you is beneficial for everyone involved.
+The bottom line is adding the ability for your potential customers to schedule an appointment with online appointment scheduling software is beneficial for everyone involved.
 They receive the opportunity to have an in-depth discussion and have all their questions answered.
 You gain access to a strong lead.

 Depending on the complexity of your offering or the trust level of your prospects, the impact to your conversion rate with an appointment booking option may be significant.